Built for the 2025/26 UK filing season

 fully shown.

-Most tax tools hand you a PDF and a total.
-ChainTax shows the matching rule applied, the S104 pool before and after the sale, the price source, and a confidence rating — for every disposal in your report.
+A report total is hard to verify on its own.
+ChainTax shows the matching rule applied, the S104 pool before and after the sale, the price source, and a confidence rating for every disposal in your report.

 • HMRC matching rule applied (Same-day, B&B, or Section 104)